gyulanemeth/bluefox.email/courses/email-marketing-for-busy-saas-founders/lesson-01.md

 The goal of this lesson is to get started with a simple newsletter, and build up a habit that email marketing will be part of your marketing activities, and even more importantly, email communication will be part of your product.

+(TODO: maybe this intro should go to the main page?)

 ## Why email marketing matters for SaaS Growth

-Awareness - they get to know about your brand Acquisition
+Awareness - people first discover your brand or product exists Acquisition (@)
+  - they visit your site
+  - sign up for a lead magnet
+  - start a trial
-Activation
+Activation (@)
-Conversion
-Retention
-Expansion
-Reactivation/Advocacy
+  - getting a new user to their first moment of real value Conversion (@)
+  - turning leads or free users into paying customers Retention (@)
+  - keeping existing customers engaged and coming back Expansion (@)
+  - growing revenue from existing customers (upsell) Reactivation (@)
+  - bringing back churned or inactive users
+Advocacy (@?)
+  - turning happy customers into promoters

 In this tutorial serises, we will talk about